maxtkc/mvths-wiki/docs/014-serial-communication.rst

                 Serial.print("cat");

 3. Upload the code to the microcontroller.
-4. Open the terminal window.
+4. Open the  `terminal window <https://docs.google.com/document/d/1BmZbXzxnD2j17QToSZ9jeZmnP7burwfksfQq2v4zu-Y/edit#bookmark=id.t0c1bmp6om>`__.
 If you are successful the word "cat" should be displayed in your terminal window.

 TEACHER CHECK \_\_\_\_\_